- As low as $1,629/Night

 Upon entering the home you'll be delighted by the unique front door and know you have arrived somewhere special.

-The first room to the left you will appreciate the library with a diverse collection of books, a huge dining table and a bar for afternoon beverages.
+The first room to the left you will appreciate the library with a diverse collection of books, a sizable dining table and a bar for afternoon drinks.
 Open the pocket doors and you will be in the parlor with one of seven fireplaces that are original to the home.
 Parlors are quintessential to Charleston homes for entertaining or afternoon tea.

 Across the hall is room No. 6 with a king bed and a place to hang your clothes in the rosy glow of the modern lamps.
 Positioned in the center of the home, this room is peaceful and calming.
 To freshen up, you will have your choice of a full bath appointed with a vintage claw foot tub across the hall or to the right there is a second bathroom with a shower.